Monday, 31 July 2023

 YES, THE RAP IS BAD.
 BUT IT'S INTENTIONAL!

-And with the slight dip in Nemesis over, we go back to the extreme high-quality content that we've been getting from the rest of the season.
+And with the slight dip in quality during Nemesis over, we go back to the extreme top-notch content that we've been getting from the rest of the season.

 Greatest Show in the Galaxy is one of those stories that illustrates really well a certain style of writing that I deeply appreciate during these final two seasons.
 I call it: "Ambiguous Story-Telling".
 Exposition is kept to an absolute bare minimum and much of what is going on in the plot is left up to our own interpretation.
 Essentially, it's some of the most sophisticated television ever produced.
 We've seen hints of it in JNT's earlier days with stories like Warrior's Gate.
 But it starts to become really prevalent in this era.
 And I love that the show takes this kind of chance during such difficult times.
 They could have, easily, tried to pander for ratings.
 Instead, they chose to be artists.